guillermo-carrasco/pytravis/README.md

 ##Usage
 Pytravis gets the necessary information from a configuration file located in the user's home directory.
 The file should be named ```.pytravisrc```.
-A minimal configuration file is installed with pytravis containing the API endpoints:
+A minimal configuration file containing the API endpoints is installed with pytravis:

 ```
 [URI]